DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning.md

 ## Week 7: exploring yourself as a role model

-You don’t have any self-study materials this week, but there will be a meeting with your mentor to discuss this topic.
+You don't have any self-study materials this week, but there will be a meeting with your mentor to discuss this topic.

-Your mentor should also see how you are putting what you’ve learnt into practice by watching you teach for 10 to 15 minutes.
+Your mentor should also see how you are putting what you've learnt into practice by watching you teach for 10 to 15 minutes.

 ### Mentors